Our coronavirus response

 In fact, we have rapidly adapted and started new work so that we are able to play a positive role in addressing the mental health impacts of the pandemic and the lockdown measures.

-We were one of the first organisations in the world to talk about the mental health impact of the pandemic back in February and one of the first to clearly suggest that the pandemic will not affect everyone equally, and the mental health impact will last longer and potentially be more significant than the physical health impact.
+We were one of the first organisations in the world to talk about the mental health impact of the pandemic back in February and, together with others, we saw quickly that the pandemic will not affect everyone equally, and that its mental health impact could last longer and be more significant than its physical health impact.

 As part of our mission, we test and evaluate the best approaches to improving mental health in communities and then roll them out as widely as possible.

-For example, in our work in schools, we have adapted our mental health literacy content for schools to run as a virtual programme, and we’ve swapped our live training sessions for webinars.
+For example, for our work in schools, we have adapted our mental health literacy content for schools to run this as a virtual programme, and we’ve swapped our live training sessions for webinars.

-We have also been producing guidance for schools on supporting students to return to school after coronavirus, also thinking about supporting young people who have experienced bereavements or domestic violence during lockdown.
+We have also been producing guidance for schools on supporting students and staff with the transition back to school after coronavirus, including highlighting the need to support those who have experienced particular challenges such as family bereavements or domestic violence during lockdown.
+These resources include practical activities and resources and have been produced in consultation with schools.

-In our work in older people’s supported accommodation, we’ve swapped our peer group sessions for regular telephone contact discussing how the older people we are working with are looking after their mental health whilst in isolation.
+In our work with the later life housing sector in Wales, we’ve swapped our peer group sessions for regular telephone contact discussing how the older people we are working with are looking after their mental health whilst in isolation.
+The project is also connecting small groups of residents together using conference calling, establishing valuable social support networks between isolated individuals.
+In London, we have carried on our Creating Communities Project with monthly creative packs for people who had been taking part in peer groups.

 This is no different in the context of the coronavirus pandemic.
 We have worked rapidly to launch a longitudinal study of how the coronavirus pandemic is affecting the mental health of people across the UK.

-We are taking a public mental health approach and are also working with a diverse Citizens’ Jury (who represent a broad range of human experience within the UK, including that of living with mental health problems) who are contributing personal insights, and comments on the data generated by the study.
+We are taking a public mental health approach and are also working with a diverse Citizens’ Jury, who represent a broad range of human experience within the UK, including that of living with mental health problems.
+They are contributing personal insights, and comments on the data generated by the study.

-We are also sharing our most important findings with colleagues and politicians in all of the four UK governments.
-These have been used by government representatives to prioritise action, inform policy, and influence recovery plans.
+We are also sharing our most important findings with colleagues and with government officials and politicians in all four UK governments.
+These are being used by government representatives to prioritise action, inform policy, and influence recovery plans.

 Our public engagement